encrypter15/scada_sentinel/README.md

 ### Notes
 - The code assumes `scapy.nmap.NmapScan()` is available, which requires the `python-nmap` library (`pip install python-nmap`).
 Adjust if using raw Scapy without Nmap integration.
-- This is a fully functional implementation with error handling, logging, and reporting as specified.